Sub6/jekyll-website/_posts/2021-04-12-android-power.md

 ### For Example

-Let's say, you have some active bluetooth connections running, be it because of a smartwatch, your headset or a gaming pad.
+Let's say, you have some active Bluetooth connections running, be it because of a smartwatch, your headset or a gaming pad.
 Sometimes you want to turn on Airplane Mode to cut all internet connections to prevent your contacts to constantly disturbing you.
 But you still want to listen to the music currently running or just prevent your smartwatch to lose connectivity every time.
 Even if it's only until you turned on Bluetooth manually again, it can be quite annoying, having to do that Every.
 Single.
 Freaking.
 Time.

 The following setting will help you with that: